fandm-college/rcs.github.io/slurm/05_commands.md

 $ squeue --user=username --long
 ```

-The squeue command also provides users with a means to calculate a
+The squeue command also provides users with a means to display a
 job's estimated start time by adding the `--start` flag to your
 command.
 This will append Slurm's estimated start time for each job in
 the output information.
-> Note: The start time provided by this command
+However, the start time provided by this command
 can be inaccurate.
 This is because the time calculated is based on
 jobs queued or running in the system.
 If a job with a higher priority
 is queued after the command is run, your job may be delayed.